iremlaletu/JavaScript-Projects/README.md

    - Some functionality are not completed.
 Focused on Css and some javascirpt.
 When you click Sign up content will be changed.
    - You can hide password when you click eye icon.
 2. #### To Do List
-   - A simple application that allows users to manage their tasks (edit, delete mark as complete).
+   - A simple application that allows users to manage their tasks (edit, delete mark as completed) with localstorage.
 3. #### Chrome Extension (Lead Tracker)
    - I employed query method along with the Chrome Tab API to interact with the browser tab system.
    - Additionally, I implemented the capability to store data in the Local Storage, for saving previous inputs in case of any loss.